-When Kamahl finally returned to the tribe, he had completed his quest to obtain the Mirari (a magical artifact of incredible power which ALWAYS ends up ruining things for its user).
-He knew of the Mirari’s dangerous ways, but he was overconfident in his own willpower and so he affixed it to his sword.
-The Mirari began to infect Kamahl’s mind with desire for power, and despite Jeska and Balthor’s best efforts, Kamahl attempted to unite all of Otaria’s barbarian tribes under his dictatorial leadership.
+When Kamahl finally returned to his tribe, he had completed his quest to obtain the Mirari (an artifact of incredible power which ALWAYS ended up ruining its wielder).
+He knew of the Mirari’s dangerous history, but he was confident in his own willpower, so he affixed it to his sword.1 The Mirari began to infect Kamahl’s mind with desire for power, and despite Jeska and Balthor’s best efforts, Kamahl attempted to unite all of Otaria’s barbarian tribes under his dictatorial leadership.
 Opposition mounted, and during a battle between tribes Kamahl went berserk and began to slaughter everyone in sight.
-Jeska attempted to stop her brother, but in his rage Kamahl drove his Mirari-sword through her chest.
+Jeska attempted to stop her brother, but in his rage Kamahl drove his Mirari-sword through her chest.2

 Seeing what he had done to his beloved sister, Kamahl snapped out of his rage (and the Mirari’s influence).
-The incredible power of the Mirari corrupted the wound in Jeska’s body, causing the wound to constantly burn at her flesh and resist healing magic.
+He tried to heal her, but the incredible power of the Mirari had corrupted the wound in Jeska’s body, causing the wound to constantly burn at her flesh and resist healing magic.
 She was dying, but Kamahl knew that disposing of the Mirari was of utmost importance.
 He felt called to the center of the Krosan Forest, so he headed there immediately, taking Jeska with him.
 On the way he ran into an old friend, a centaur druid named Seton, who took Jeska in under his care so he could attempt to heal her with druidic magic.

-Unbeknownst to Kamahl, armies were converging on the Krosan Forest to claim the power of the Mirari for themselves.
+Unbeknownst to Kamahl, armies from across the continent were converging on the Krosan Forest to claim the power of the Mirari for themselves.
 One such force was a Cabal army led by Braids, Cabal Minion.
-While tracking Kamahl’s path, Braids happened upon Seton’s home; seeing Jeska in his care, Braids killed Seton and took Jeska captive, bringing her to the Cabal Patriarch as a gift.
-The Patriarch was pleased by this gift, and decided to kill Jeska as an act of revenge against Kamahl, who had caused him a great deal of trouble.
+While tracking Kamahl’s path, Braids stumbled upon Seton’s home; seeing Kamahl’s sister there, Braids killed Seton and took Jeska captive.
+She then brought Jeska to the Cabal Patriarch as a gift.
+The Patriarch was pleased by this offering, and decided to kill Jeska as an act of revenge against Kamahl, who had caused the Cabal a great deal of trouble.
 However, fate (and an entity named Kuberr) had other plans…

 A Brief Aside

-Before we can understand what happened next, we need to learn a little about the Cabal, their leader, and the “god” they worshiped.
+Before we can understand what happened next, we need to learn a little about the Cabal, their leader, and the “god” they worshipped.

-Ancient Dominaria was ruled by five dragons imbued with awesome power by the plane itself, called the Primevals of Dominaria (Crosis, the Purger, Rith, the Awakener, etc).
-Five extremely powerful wizards called the Numena (one representing each color of mana) conspired to kill the Primevals and steal their power for themselves.
+Ancient Dominaria was ruled by five dragons, one representing each color of mana, who were imbued with awesome power by the plane itself.
+These dragons were called the Primevals of Dominaria (Crosis, the Purger, Rith, the Awakener, Treva, the Renewer, Darigaaz, the Igniter, and Dromar, the Banisher).
+Five extremely powerful wizards who called themselves Numena conspired to kill the Primevals and steal their power for themselves.

-The Numena succeeded in their ploy and became godlike entities.
-Not wanting to share the power five ways, the blue, black, and red Numena killed their white and green counterparts.
-They lived as wizard-kings for centuries, until a cataclysmic event destroyed their kingdoms and killed them.
+The Numena succeeded in their ploy, and they became godlike entities.
+Each wizard had killed one of the Primevals and absorbed its power, and so each of the Numena now represented a color of mana.
+Not wanting to share their power five ways, the blue, black, and red Numena killed their white and green counterparts.3 The three lived as wizard-kings for centuries, until a cataclysmic event destroyed their kingdoms and killed them.

-When they died, the Numena’s essences were scattered across Otaria, waiting to be invoked.
-The essence of Kuberr, the numen representing black mana, sought to be worshiped; his first worshiper was a man named Virot Maglan, who was rewarded for his worship with a near-immortal lifespan and the ability to kill and decay anyone or anything he touched.
+When they died, the Numena’s essences were scattered across Otaria, exerting a subtle influence on the world.
+The essence of Kuberr, the Numen representing black mana, sought to be worshipped; his first worshipper was a man named Virot Maglan, who Kuberr rewarded for his worship with a near-immortal lifespan and the ability to kill and decay anyone or anything he touched.

 Got it?
 Good!
 Now, back to our regularly scheduled programming:

 When the Patriarch tried to kill Jeska, he used the killing touch granted to him by Kuberr’s power.
-When that power entered Jeska’s body, it felt an immense power within Jeska, and caught the attention of Kuberr’s essence.
+When that power entered Jeska’s body, it contacted an immense power within Jeska, which caught the attention of Kuberr’s essence.
 Kuberr decided that such a power should not be destroyed, it should be harnessed and used; the Patriarch’s killing touch did not kill Jeska.
 Instead, it transformed her body and mind into something else entirely.
-Her skin and eyes became a pure white, she became a loyal servant of the Cabal, and anything organic she touched instantly rotted away.
+Her skin and eyes became a porcelain white, she felt total loyalty to the Cabal, and anything organic she touched instantly rotted away.

 Jeska was no more: She had become Phage the Untouchable.